 If you’re interested in funding an IRA but you’re not sure which kind to use, check out Wealthfront’s IRA Account Selection Tool to learn more about your IRA eligibility.
 Wealthfront offers traditional IRAs, Roth IRAs, and SEP IRAs, as well as easy Roth conversions.
 You can transfer funds directly from your Cash Account to your Wealthfront IRA.

 6. Use your harvested losses

-2020 was a volatile year for financial markets.
-If you were a Wealthfront client, you likely received enough benefit from our Tax-Loss Harvesting service to cover our annual 0.25% advisory fee several times over.
+Financial markets were volatile for parts of 2021.
+If you were a Wealthfront client using our Classic portfolio, you likely received enough benefit from our Tax-Loss Harvesting service to cover our annual 0.25% advisory fee several times over.

 Tax-loss harvesting involves selling investments that have declined in value, generating a loss you can use to lower your taxes.
 If you have a Wealthfront Investment Account, we automatically harvest your losses for you.
 If you use TurboTax, you can automatically import your tax-loss harvesting information.

 If this sounds complicated, especially if you sold employee stock options this past year, it’s a good time to ask yourself if you should hire an accountant.
-Typically, this is a good move if your taxes are complex –– say, you own a business, you’re subject to the Alternative Minimum Tax (AMT), or you receive K-1s.
-For more information about who should consider hiring an accountant, check out our blog post on the subject.
-If you do decide to hire an accountant, here are 11 questions to ask first.
+Typically, this is a good move if your taxes are complex – say, you own a business, you’re subject to the Alternative Minimum Tax (AMT), or you receive K-1s.
+For more information, check out our blog post about who should consider hiring an accountant.

 8. Determine how you’ll pay